bdm-demo/bdm-notebook-demo/README.md

 # bdm-notebook-demo
 ## Combining data from multiple locations
-In this demo we'll show how BDM Notebook can be used for working with **data stored in multiple locations** - in this case on `hdfs` and in `MySQL` database.
+In this tutorial, we'll demonstrate how you can use Oracle Big Data Manager Notebook to work with **data stored in multiple locations** such as the edges.csv file on `hdfs` and the USERS `MySQL` database table.

 ### About the data
-_Disclaimer: This dataset is completely artificial, it has been generated programatically based on arbitrary input_
+_Disclaimer: This dataset is completely artificial.
+It has been generated programatically based on some arbitrary input_

-The `USERS` table contains records about a students's name, his/her id and a label called category.
-Value in the 'category' column dependens on which one of 2 classes he/she attends.
-The `edges.csv` file on the other hand contains records about user connections - each row contains 2 student ids of the students coworking on a project.
+The `USERS` table contains records about each student name, id, and class category.
+A value of class_0 in the 'category' column indicates that the student is attending class 0 whereas a value of class_1 indicates that the sudent is attending class 1.

+The `edges.csv` file contains many rows (records).
+Each row contains two columns.
+Each column represents a student id.
+The two student ids represent two students who are collaborating on a specific class project.

+We use the `USERS` MySQL database table to lookup the names of the student ids and which classes they attended: class_0 or class_1.

-Students are allowed to find a colleague for their project not just in the same class they attend, but also in the other class.
-We'll use this dataset to get an idea about how frequent such cross-class colaborations are.
+We'll use this dataset to get an idea how frequent such cross-class colaborations are.